See also Irish mile, Scottish mile, Welsh mile.

 Convert between miles per hour and other major units of velocity.

-In the English-speaking world, 10th – 21st century and the Sudan , 20th century (UN 1966), a unit of distance = 8 furlongs = 5280 feet, approximately 1.609 344 kilometers.
+In the English-speaking world, 16ᵗʰ – 21st century and the Sudan , 20ᵗʰ century¹, a unit of distance = 5280 feet = 1760 yards = 8 furlongs, approximately 1.609 344 kilometers.
 Often referred to as the statute mile, from its having been defined in a statute of Elizabeth I (1592-93) which forbade building within 3 miles of the gates of London.

 In the 16ᵗʰ century and before miles other than the statute mile were certainly in use in Great Britain (see old English mile, below).
 Those miles were gradually superseded largely through government use of the 5280-foot mile.
 The Letter Office and later postal services relied on the statute mile.
 The postal act of 1660, for example, paid contractors carrying letters 3 pence per 5280-foot mile for each horse.
 Roads improved by the Turnpike Acts had milestones placed at 5280-foot intervals.
 Such measures accustomed people to thinking of a mile as 5280 feet.

-The Roman mile was 5000 pes.
-The Saxons also seem to have retained a 5,000-foot mile (their mil), but the Saxon foot was even shorter than the Roman one, closer to the size of a real foot.
+Each passus consisted of five pes, the Roman foot, so the mille passus was 5,000 pes.
+It was divided into 8 stadia, each of 625 pes.
+The Saxons also seem to have retained a 5,000-foot mile (their mil), but the Saxon foot was even shorter than the Roman one, closer to the size of a real human foot.
 The Saxon mil was probably about 1,257 meters, about 0.78 statute miles.

-The question then becomes how the mile grew from 5,000 feet to 5,280 feet.
+The question then becomes how the mile in England grew from 5,000 feet to 5,280 feet.

 A table of equivalents for a system of units can reveal a great deal about the system’s history.
 Compare the table of English units of length with, say, the table of units of liquid capacity.
 The conversion factors for the capacity units are whole numbers like 2 or powers of two.
-But in the table of English lengths, key conversion factors are very strange numbers, such as 5½ yards or 16½ feet to the perch, and 5280 feet to the mile.
+But key conversion factors in the table of English lengths are very strange numbers, such as 5½ yards or 16½ feet to the perch, and 5280 feet to the mile.
 Such numbers usually indicate that unrelated, pre-existing systems of units have been stuck together to form a new system.
 That is the case with the English units of length.

 The yard began as a unit based on the human body.
-Perhaps you have measured cloth, or rope, or wire, or anything long, by pinching a point between thumb and forefinger, extending your arm, catching the point that touches your nose with the other hand.
-(In the 19th century Native Americans insisted that the keeper of a certain trading post measure cloth they bought in this way, knowing he could change marks on his yardstick but he could not change the distance from his nose to his thumb).
+Perhaps you have measured cloth, or rope, or wire, or anything long, by pinching a point between thumb and forefinger, extending your arm,and catching the point that touches your nose with the other hand.
+(In the 19ᵗʰ century Native Americans insisted that cloth they bought at a certain trading post be measured this way.
+They knew the trader could change marks on his yardstick, but not the distance from his nose to his thumb).